 4. B-Complex Vitamins

-To date, most doctors replete vitamin B12 with intramuscular injections.
-However, there are a few studies that have found that a vitamin B12 spray under the tongue can be just as effective.
-5
+- To date, most doctors replete vitamin B12 with intramuscular injections.
+However, there are a few studies that have found that a sublingual vitamin B12 or a spray under the tongue can be just as effective.

 When you consider that most people eat a highly processed diet with a lot of salt, their exposure to iodine is increased and there is a higher danger of iodine affecting an autoimmune disease negatively.